zquestz/omniauth-google-oauth2/README.md

 - `jwt_leeway`: Number of seconds passed to the JWT library as leeway.
 Defaults to 60 seconds.

+- `authorized_client_ids`: Additional Google OAuth client IDs accepted as token audiences.
+The configured `client_id` is always accepted.

-- `skip_jwt`: Skip decoding the ID token into `extra.id_info`.
-This is for users who are seeing JWT decoding errors with the `iat` field.
-Always try adjusting the leeway before disabling JWT processing.
-Note that an ID token supplied by the caller in a direct access-token callback is still verified against Google's signing keys regardless of this option, since it is exposed as `extra.id_token` either way.
+- `skip_jwt`: Omit decoded ID token claims from `extra.id_info`.
+This only trims the auth hash; an ID token supplied by the caller in a direct access-token callback is still verified against Google's signing keys because it may be exposed as `extra.id_token`.

 - `login_hint`: When your app knows which user it is trying to authenticate, it can provide this parameter as a hint to the authentication server.
 Passing this hint suppresses the account chooser and either pre-fill the email box on the sign-in form, or select the proper session (if the user is using multiple sign-in), which can help you avoid problems that occur if your app logs in the wrong user account.
 The value can be either an email address or the `sub` string (the user's unique Google ID).